 A. Most importantly, allow them the opportunity to fully commit to the team and train consistently and properly.
 We know it takes up a lot of time but it is an extremely rewarding experience with many benefits related to other aspects of their lives.
 If possible keep the season schedule in mind when planning vacations/college visits etc. Be supportive, encourage them to take care of little things (diet, sleep, hydration) and make sure they are keeping on top of their academic work.
 Help them stay relaxed and positive about races and avoid putting pressure on them - most kids do that enough already

 Q. We will be going on vacation, what should we do?

 A. Please let us know as soon as possible.
 Please note that the first week of practice is mandatory for all returning runners.
 These dates are given out more than four years in advance and failure to attend will result in dismissal from the team or suspension.
 Spring break falls in the middle of the track season with meets on both weekends.
 We encourage athletes to try to avoid missing those meets and request that they are at least in attendance for one of them.
 We encourage you to plan vacations early in the summer, winter break or during the IHSA 'No Contact' week (the first week of August) as these will not conflict with any seasons.

-Any time an athlete must miss for vacation he or she is expected to keep up with mileage, logging runs and workouts and ask that you allow them to do so.
+Any time an athlete must miss for vacation he or she is expected to keep up with workouts given to them by their event coach and ask that you allow them to do so.
 Missing workouts and/or meets during vacations will likely impact an athlete's performance and improvement and may be a factor in decision making for championship season rosters.